rpires71/milestone2/README.md

 Furthermore, to minimise potential rendering inconsistencies, consistent functionality across browsers such as Edge, Safari, Firefox, and Chrome is ensured through jQuery’s **cross-browser compatibility** (Mozilla Developer Network, 2024).
 Allowing seamless access to essential functionality for users on lower-end devices, **progressive** enhancement principles are integrated and aligned with the front-end architecture.

 In summary, while accessibility principles and modern front-end standards align with improving code maintainability and reducing development time, jQuery serves as an essential tool in enhancing the project’s interactivity.

 ---
+### Jest

+**Functional validation** and **unit testing** utilise the **Jest** testing framework, which ensures the accuracy and dependability of the JavaScript logic implemented within the **Holiday Destination Finder** website.
+Across a range of scenarios operating as intended — including data filtering, input validation, and API response handling — is ensured through the structured and automated testing environment provided by Jest (Meta Open Source, 2024).

+Without depending on live data, to confirm consistent system behaviour, simulated asynchronous operations such as mock user interactions and API requests are implemented through the use of Jest’s **mock functions** and **testing suites**.
+At an early stage in the development process, runtime or logical errors are detected through the strengthened application facilitated by this approach (Mozilla Developer Network, 2024).

+Following code modifications, stable visual and interactive components are maintained, and to preserve UI consistency, Jest’s **snapshot testing** functionality was utilised.
+Within a production-ready web application, maintaining expected usability standards along with a refined and professional appearance is particularly essential.

+Preventing regressions and preserving code integrity are achieved through automated testing enabled by **continuous integration (CI)** principles, with the integration of Jest into the project workflow.
+A high level of professional software assurance is strengthened by the valuable insights into code coverage and system performance provided by Jest through its structured and descriptive testing reports (Meta Open Source, 2024).

+User-friendly functionality, along with predictable and stable execution of JavaScript components, is ensured through the project’s foundation of **maintainable development practices**, **code reliability**, and **quality assurance** — a commitment reinforced by the utilisation of Jest within this project.

+---